our programs and services

 The information presented in the directory is correct to the best of our knowledge at the time of publication.
 The directory contains over one-hundred local non-profit agencies.

-Skilled Parenting is an educational program and support group which is available to the Federal Correctional Institute residents who are in the process of release and parents experiencing difficulty in raising children.
+Skilled Parenting is an educational program and support group which is available to the Federal Correctional Institute residents who are in the process of release.
 It is designed to improve skills in parenting, assertiveness, communication and coping while educating the parent about resources for the family.

 The Texarkana Chamber of Commerce facilitates the Non-Profit Community Council meetings under the direction of it's President Mike Malone, to educate, enhance and enlarge the reach of non-profit entities in the Texarkana area.
 The council consist of Non-Profit Directors and Staff and is hosted monthly by HandsOn Texarkana at the Collins Home at 1915 Olive Texarkana, Texas.
 Please contact Alyssa Howard at the Texarkana Chamber for more information 903-792-7191.